 Spaghetti squash with butter and Parmesan cheese is a simple recipe that has quite an impact.

 People often suggest that you use spaghetti squash as a substitute for pasta and you can certainly do that.
 I find the squash a bit too sweet to go nicely with spaghetti sauce, but that’s my taste.
 I much prefer this.
-Lovely strands of spaghetti squash mixed with a bit of sweet butter, lots of pepper and savory Parmesan cheese.
+Lovely strands of squash mixed with a bit of sweet butter, lots of pepper and savory Parmesan cheese.

 It’s a heavenly vegetable recipe that makes a perfect vegetarian main course or a side dish for meat dishes.